President's House, Colombo: Post-independence

-When Ceylon gained its independence in 1948, the house became the official residence of the Governor General of Ceylon with the last British Governor Sir Henry Monck-Mason Moore continuing as the new Governor General.
+When Ceylon gained its independence in 1948, the house became the official residence of the Governor General of Ceylon with the last British Governor Sir Henry Monck-Mason Moore continuing as the new Governor-General.
 In 1949, Lord Soulbury succeeded Moore as the Governor General.
-In 1954, Queen Elizabeth II stayed at the house during her royal visit to Ceylon, becoming the first Monarch of Ceylon to reside there with her husband, Prince Philip, The Duke of Edinburgh and later that year, Sir Oliver Goonetilleke took up residence at Queen's House as the first Ceylonese to be appointed to the post of Governor General.
+In 1954, Queen Elizabeth II stayed at the house during her royal visit to Ceylon, becoming the first monarch of Ceylon to reside there with her husband, Prince Philip, The Duke of Edinburgh and later that year, Sir Oliver Goonetilleke took up residence at Queen's House as the first Ceylonese to be appointed to the post of the Governor-General.
 He would reside at Queen's House until 2 March 1962 when he was replaced by William Gopallawa and went into exile following an attempted military coup.
-Gopallawa continued as Governor General for a second term, having taken up residence at Queen's House in 1962.
+Gopallawa continued as Governor-General for a second term, having taken up residence at Queen's House in 1962.
 He became the first President of Sri Lanka in 1972 when Sri Lanka became a republic.
-With it, the house was renamed President's House.
+With it, the house was renamed the President's House.

 The Jayawardene restorations

 J. R. Jayawardene who was elected Prime Minister in 1977, created the executive presidency with a new constitution in 1978 and became the first Executive President succeeding Gopallawa.
 Jayawardene who resided at his private residence Braemar during his tenure as Prime Minister and President, found the President's House in poor condition, due to years of neglect.
 To this effect, in the 1980s and 1990s, the house underwent refurbishments under the direction of one of Sri Lanka's foremost architects Geoffrey Bawa.
 Ranasinghe Premadasa took up formal residence at President's House following his election to office in 1989.
-Following his death in 1993, D. B. Wijetunga resided at President's House until he was succeeded by Chandrika Kumaratunga in 1994.
-Kumaratunga used Temple Trees as her official residence until 1999 when she moved to President's House and remained there till the end of her term.
+Following his death in 1993, D. B. Wijetunga resided at the President's House until he was succeeded by Chandrika Kumaratunga in 1994.
+Kumaratunga used Temple Trees as her official residence until 1999 when she moved to the President's House and remained there till the end of her term.

 Rajapaksha reconstruction

 Kumaratunga's successor Mahinda Rajapaksha used the Temple Trees as his official residence.
 The house was refurbished in the 2000s with the addition of an underground bunker.
-Maithripala Sirisena did not take up residency at the President's House and instead resided at his ministerial residence at Mahagama Sekara Mawatha (Paget Road) which he later retained after his presidency ended in 2019.
+Maithripala Sirisena did not take up residency at the President's House and instead resided at his ministerial residence at Mahagama Sekara Mawatha (Paget Road) which he later retained after his presidency ended in 2019, until he was forced to vacate on a Supreme Court ruling.
 Gotabaya Rajapaksa remained at his private residence in Nugegoda; however, he used the President's House to host meetings during the 2022 Sri Lankan protests.